+Pacific Oaks' B.A. in Early Childhood Education is specifically designed to equip graduates with the skills and teaching methodology they need to create and implement optimal learning environments for children birth through age eight.
 As actively engaged participants, students will learn strategies for facilitating each child's cognitive development and nurturing the emergence of abilities in language, motor skills, psychosocial learning, and problem solving.
 Grounded in the principles of diversity and inclusion, the program prepares students to tailor learning experiences to the cultural needs of all children and to model an appreciation of individual differences that values and reinforces what each child and family has to offer.

 - To transfer into the B.A. program, students must have a minimum of 60 credits from a regionally accredited 2- or 4-year college or university.

-- Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by earning undergraduate credit for experience they have gained in the workplace.
+- Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by waiving undergraduate credit for experience they have gained in the workplace.

-- Students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.
+- Students pursuing the on-ground course of study may also have the opportunity to enroll in online courses

 Pacific Oaks College is accredited by the Western Association of Schools and Colleges (WASC).

 The B.A. program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.

 Three units of fieldwork, including observation in various early childhood education settings; and three units for a supervised practicum experience.